By MADISON SIEGER, Communications Intern

 In her line of work, aiming to break down stigma and encourage those with mental health issues to speak out, Ingrid understands the delicate landscape she must navigate, and it is deeply inspiring to have experienced that same empathy as an employee.
 Above all the internship opportunities I am grateful to have received, it is her work ethic—the mentorship—I am most glad to take away from this experience.

-Unlike interns in the past, I cannot point to one, specific event to prove what I have accomplished in my time here.
+Unlike internships in the past, I cannot point to one, specific event to prove what I have accomplished in my time here.
 Rather, it has been a handful of perhaps smaller but equally important activities, including earning the good-graces of Pook, the furry, friendly unofficial chief of High Notes Avante.

 While it’s true, I was not sure what to expect when I first began as an intern, I know that I am leaving not just as a better employee or communicator, but community member.